p4535992/foundryvtt-arms-reach/README.md

 * Add distance calculation for note and journal on the canvas
 * Automatically flag journal notes to show on the map without having to have your players turn it on themselves.

-### Token Feature (On developing)
+### Token Feature (Beta need feedback)

-* Add distance calculation for owned source token and generic target token on the canvas for open the sheet and emualte a loot chest
+* Add distance calculation for owned source token and generic target token on the canvas for open the sheet and emulate a loot chest
 * GM can't use this feature because they owned every token so you must set the explicit the source token on module setting
 * This feature work with only one owned source token on the canvas at the time
 * You must set the name of your source token (not the character name) on the module setting
 * If no source token is setted on the module setting the module take the first owned token of the player

+### Light Feature (Beta need feedback)

+* This feature make sense only with one of this module active [Lightswitch by theripper93](https://www.reddit.com/r/FoundryVTT/comments/pmu4z0/lightswitch_a_user_frendly_way_to_present/) (from [theripper93](https://www.patreon.com/theripper93) only patreon page) or [LightSwitch](https://github.com/zarmstrong/fvtt-lightswitch)
+* Add distance calculation for light on the canvas

 ### Reset Doors and Fog feature Feature